Nikola Corporation: 2022–present

+Lucid Motors has acquired select facilities and assets previously belonging to Nikola Corporation, subject to approval by the U.S. Bankruptcy Court for the District of Delaware.
+The acquisition does not include Nikola's business, customer base, or technology related to Nikola's hydrogen fuel cell electric trucks.
+Lucid plans to offer employment to more than 300 former Nikola employees in various roles across Lucid's Arizona facilities.
+The acquisition adds over 884,000 square feet to Lucid's Arizona footprint, including state-of-the-art manufacturing and warehousing buildings, extensive battery and environmental testing chambers, and more.

+Hyroad Energy's acquisition of Nikola Corporation's hydrogen fuel cell trucks and related assets was a strategic move to enhance its zero-emission fleet capabilities.
+The deal, which included 113 Nikola Tre fuel cell electric trucks, spare parts, software platforms, and intellectual property, was made at a fraction of the estimated value of the assets, providing Hyroad with immediate capacity to grow its fleet.
+The acquisition was part of Nikola's bankruptcy auction, and Hyroad plans to establish maintenance and parts facilities to support the operation of the trucks.
+The trucks will primarily be deployed in California, where Hyroad is expanding its hydrogen refueling infrastructure.
+This acquisition significantly advances Hyroad's mission to provide turnkey hydrogen trucking solutions, reducing the complexity and risk associated with adopting zero-emission technologies.

 Concept vehicles

 Nikola has publicly announced a number of vehicle design concepts since 2016 and unveiled a few concept vehicles that the company aims to develop for public sale.

 Nikola One

 In 2016, the company unveiled a high-level design for a natural gas fuelled Class 8 truck called the Nikola One, aimed then to be in production in 2020.
 The concept was changed in August 2016 to a hydrogen fuel-cell powered generator instead of a natural gas fuelled gas-turbine generator.
-In 2016 Nikola claimed to have received $2.3 Billion in pre-sales, to date no deliveries have been made.
+In 2016 Nikola claimed to have received $2.3 billion in pre-sales, to date no deliveries have been made.

 In May 2018, Nikola Motor Company filed a lawsuit against Tesla, Inc. seeking $2 billion in damages alleging that the Tesla Semi infringed on six patents that Nikola has been granted on the design of the Nikola One.
 Tesla responded that the lawsuit is without merit.
 In September 2019, the Patent Trial and Appeal Board denied Tesla's request to invalidate Nikola's side-door patent.
-As of September 2020, the lawsuit is still ongoing.
+Nikola’s suit prompted a countersuit by Tesla.
+As part of a settlement agreement, the two companies agreed to drop their suits against each other.

 In May 2018, Anheuser-Busch placed a provisional purchase order for up to 800 leases of the hydrogen-powered truck versions, and Nikola claimed then that the trucks would start being delivered in 2020.
 By 2019, total pre-orders for truck leases encompassing all Nikola Class 8 truck models were claimed to be worth $14 billion.